nv-morpheus/Morpheus/docs/source/developer_guide/guides/5_digital_fingerprinting.md

    * IP address of a client
    * Name of a service (ie. "DNS", "Customer DB", "SMTP")

-1. The timestamp column in the Morpheus configu attribute `ae.timestamp_column_name` and ensuring it is converted to a datetime column see [`DateTimeColumn`](#date-time-column-datetimecolumn).
+1. The timestamp column in the Morpheus config attribute `ae.timestamp_column_name` and ensure it is converted to a datetime column see [`DateTimeColumn`](#date-time-column-datetimecolumn).
-1. The model's features as a list of strings in the Morpheus config attribure `ae.feature_columns` which should all be available to the pipeline after the [`DFPPreprocessingStage`](#preprocessing-stage-dfppreprocessingstage).
+1. The model's features as a list of strings in the Morpheus config attribute `ae.feature_columns` which should all be available to the pipeline after the [`DFPPreprocessingStage`](#preprocessing-stage-dfppreprocessingstage).
 1. A [`DataFrameInputSchema`](#dataframe-input-schema-dataframeinputschema) for the [`DFPFileToDataFrameStage`](#file-to-dataframe-stage-dfpfiletodataframestage) stage.
 1. A [`DataFrameInputSchema`](#dataframe-input-schema-dataframeinputschema) for the [`DFPPreprocessingStage`](#preprocessing-stage-dfppreprocessingstage).

 ## DFP Examples
 The DFP workflow is provided as two separate examples: a simple, "starter" pipeline for new users and a complex, "production" pipeline for full scale deployments.
-While these two examples both peform the same general tasks, they do so in very different ways.
+While these two examples both perform the same general tasks, they do so in very different ways.
 The following is a breakdown of the differences between the two examples.

 ### The "Starter" Example

-This example is designed to simplify the number of stages and components and provided a fully contained workflow in a single pipeline.
+This example is designed to simplify the number of stages and components and provide a fully contained workflow in a single pipeline.

 Key Differences:
  * A single pipeline which performs both training and inference